leonstafford/bio-site/content/notes/lightsail_bitnami_wordpress_tweaks.md

 categories = []
 +++

+**Update:**

+I no longer use Bitnami on AWS LightSail due to the steps required to get sane application behaviour and performance are not worth it.
+Leaving this up for any searches leading here and will recommend for a similar level of serviced hosting, try [DigitalOcean](https://digitalocean.com) or [Vultr](https://vultr.com).

 Tired of clunkily updating a GitHub gist, herein lie my notes used when provisioning an AWS LightSail instance with Bitnami WordPress for quick